Be More Chill

-Be More Chill is a teen novel written by American author Ned Vizzini and published on June 1, 2004.
+Be More Chill is a novel written by American author Ned Vizzini and published on June 1, 2004.
 It follows unpopular high school student and social outcast Jeremy Heere, who is considered a loser by his peers.
 Deeply unsatisfied with his poor reputation and lack of romantic and sexual progress with his crush Christine, Jeremy obtains a SQUIP (an acronym for Super Quantum Unit Intel Processor), a supercomputer in the form of a pill that travels to his brain upon ingestion and radically transforms Jeremy’s behavior and social status by giving him advice on how to be cool.
 The book was received positively for its amusing premise, plot, and humor.
-It been adapted to a popular stage musical, and is currently being adapted into a musical film and a graphic novel.
+It has been adapted into a popular stage musical and a graphic novel.

 Plot

 Be More Chill takes place in Metuchen, New Jersey.
 It is written in the first person, from the perspective of high school student Jeremiah “Jeremy” Heere.
 Jeremy attends the fictional Middle Borough High School and is considered a loser by many of his peers; the popular girls have no interest in him, and he is constantly bullied.
 Jeremy's best friend is the music-loving Michael Mell.
 They sit together at lunch and talk about Jeremy's attempts at wooing his longtime crush, Christine Caniglia.
 Jeremy is tired of being a loser and hopes to find a way to change this.
 His main goal in life is to get Christine to notice him, then date her.
 Jeremy plans to implement his plans as he and Christine both practice for their school play, Shakespeare's A Midsummer Night's Dream.
 His advances are slow-going at first.
-Michael tells Jeremy that he's vaguely heard of a pill that can improve someone’s life; he thinks it's called a "script" and he suspects his brother used one to get a high SAT score.
+Michael tells Jeremy that he's vaguely heard of a pill that can improve someones life; he thinks it's called a "script" and he suspects his brother used one to get a high SAT score.